Harker-Hackers/harker-hackers.github.io/members.md

 <br>

-- [Aarit Gupta](https://github.com/25aaritg) (junior): I am a python programmer that enjoys robotics.
+- [Aarit Gupta](https://github.com/25aaritg): I am a python programmer that enjoys robotics.
 I don't have much experience with APIs or different libraries but I enjoy coding competitions and writing algorithms.

 We have more people joining us!
 If you want to join, please see our [applications page](applications).